-Throughout the Conceptual Framework, the term 'management' refers to management and the governing board of an entity unless specifically indicated otherwise specifically indicated otherwise.
+3 Throughout the Conceptual Framework, the term 'management' refers to management and the governing board of an entity unless specifically indicated otherwise.

-Throughout the Conceptual Framework, the terms 'primary users' and 'users' refer to those existing and potential investors, lenders and other creditors who must rely on general purpose financial reports for much of the financial information they need.
+4 Throughout the Conceptual Framework, the terms 'primary users' and 'users' refer to those existing and potential investors, lenders and other creditors who must rely on general purpose financial reports for much of the financial information they need.

-- 1.7 General purpose financial reports are not designed to show the value of a reporting entity; but they provide information to help existing and potential investors, lenders and other creditors to estimate the value of the reporting entity. - 1.8 Individual primary users have different, and possibly conflicting, information needs and desires.
-The Council, in developing Standards, will seek to provide the information set that will meet the needs of the maximum number of primary users.
-However, focusing on common information needs does not prevent the reporting entity from including additional information that is most useful to a particular subset of primary users. - 1.9 The management of a reporting entity is also interested in financial information about the entity.
+- 1.9 The management of a reporting entity is also interested in financial information about the entity.
 However, management need not rely on general purpose financial reports because it is able to obtain the financial information it needs internally. - 1.10 Other parties, such as regulators and members of the public other than investors, lenders and other creditors, may also find general purpose financial reports useful.
 However, those reports are not primarily directed to these other groups. - 1.11 To a large extent, financial reports are based on estimates, judgements and models rather than exact depictions.
 The Conceptual Framework establishes the concepts that underlie those estimates, judgements and models.
 The concepts are the goal towards which the Coucnil and preparers of financial reports strive.
 As with most goals, the Conceptual Framework's vision of ideal financial reporting is unlikely to be achieved in full, at least not in the short term, because it takes time to understand, accept and implement new ways of analysing transactions and other events.
 Nevertheless, establishing a goal towards which to strive is essential if financial reporting is to evolve so as to improve its usefulness.